caiquecastro/caiquecastro.com/content/about/index.md

 title: About
 ---

 Hello, my name is Caique de Castro.
-I'm 30 and I have a degree in Computer Engineering at University of Taubaté (UNITAU) and a MBA on Soluctions Architect at FIAP.
-I am based in Taubaté, SP, Brazil.
-I started my studies in programming at the age of 12, with Web Development, with HTML, CSS, Javascript, PHP.
-At that time I used to code on Dreamweaver and make some animations on Flash.

-I'm a senior software engineer.
-My interests are:
+I'm 31 and I hold a degree in Computer Engineering from the University of Taubaté (UNITAU) and an MBA in Soluctions Architect from FIAP.
+Based in Taubaté, SP, Brazil, I work as a senior software engineer.

+My journey in programming began at the age of 12, when I started building websites with HTML, CSS, JavaScript, and PHP.
+Back then, I coded in Dreamweaver and experimented with Flash animations—early experiences that sparked my passion for technology and problem-solving.

+Today, I focus on designing and developing scalable software solutions.
+My interests include modern web technologies, cloud architecture, distributed systems, and continuously exploring better ways to build impactful digital products.

 ### Frontend